 Mix remaining ingredients in bowl with spatula, resulting in bechamel-esque paste below:

 Split mixture evening into two portions, and spread evenly onto toast.
 Be sure to cover the edges so the tip of the crust won’t burn.
 Place into toaster oven for 6 minutes, or remove when sugary mix is lightly browned.
 Serve by drizzling chocolate sauce on top.
 Alternatively, almond slice can be placed on top of spread before baking.

-This dish, is universally loved at Ten-Ren, Guppy Fish, and various other Asian Tea Houses.
+This dish is universally loved at Ten-Ren, Guppy Fish, and various other Asian Tea Houses.
 The version presented here is much more sophisticated, utilizing ingredients other than simply drizzled condensed milk and baking.
-It requires a bit of ratio supervision, as well as brûlée action, and results in simultaneous release of warm butter, eggs and caramelized sugar into the air.
+It requires a bit of ratio supervision, as well as brûlée action, and results in simultaneous scents of warm butter, eggs and caramelized sugar in the air.
 Instant panty dropper or your next round on me.